 Replace the Swing Arm Assembly

-To replace the swing arm assembly, complete the following steps.
+To replace the swing arm assembly, complete the steps in this chapter.

 Required Tools and Materials